Connected Lines Helping Creative People

 Tulipwood

-Pink-yellow South American hardwood with red striping.
-Also known as pinkwood.
+Pink-yellow South American hardwood with red striping used in inlays; also known as pinkwood.

 Associated with the following furniture styles: